AQUILINE ORDER OF CHRIST

 List of Current Members

-H.H.
-Bishop Rutherford I of Rome-Ruthenia
+H.A.H.
+Rutherford I of Rome-Ruthenia

-H.P.I.M.
+H.A.H.
 Hanna Alexandrovna of Rome-Ruthenia

-H.P.I.H. the Grand Duke Ralph
+H.P.I.H. the Grand Prince of Etruria

-H.P.I.H. the Grand Duchess Marianne
+H.P.I.H. the Grand Princess of Etruria

 H.P.I.H. the Grand Duke Alexander